davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_events_and_listeners.md

 }
 ```

-- As you can see, this event class contains no logic.
+As you can see, this event class contains no logic.
 - It is a container for the Order instance that was purchased.
 - The SerializesModels trait used by the event will gracefully serialize any Eloquent models if the event object is serialized using PHP's serialize function.
-        - Check Laravel serialisation in Evernote
+    - Have a look to [Serialization](/guides/laravel_serialization).
     - So if I format the dates in the model I will get the formatted dates.

 ## How to define a Listener?
 https://laravel.com/docs/8.x/events#defining-listeners